tyler36/ddev-cypress/README.md

 ## TODO

-- [ ] Add steps for intergrating into Github Actions
+- [ ] Add steps for integrating into Github Actions

 **Contributed by [@tyler36](https://github.com/tyler36)**